mdn/content/files/en-us/web/css/css_containment/container_size_and_style_queries/index.md

 ## Container size queries

-With size queries, container queries are filtered by a size condition and applied if the element has both 1) been declared to be a container and 2) the container condition is true for that element.
+Container size queries are filtered by a size condition.
+The associated styles are applied to contained elements if the container element has been declared to be a container and the container condition is true for that element.

-Elements are declared as _size query containers_ by setting their {{cssxref("container-type")}} (or the {{cssxref("container")}} shorthand) property set to `size` or `inline-size`.
-Container size queries are relevant only for these elements as these property values add [containment](/en-US/docs/Web/CSS/CSS_containment/Using_CSS_containment).
-This is a performance necessity.
-Querying the size of every element in the DOM, all the time, would be bad for performance and user experience.
+Elements are declared as _size query containers_ by setting their {{cssxref("container-type")}} property (or the {{cssxref("container")}} shorthand) to `size` or `inline-size`.
+Declaring size query containers adds [containment](/en-US/docs/Web/CSS/CSS_containment/Using_CSS_containment) to them.
+This is a performance necessity — querying the size of every element in the DOM, all the time, would be bad for performance and user experience.
 Additionally, if a descendant style changed the size of the container element, an infinite loop could occur.

 In a container size query, the `<container-condition>` includes one or more `<size-query>`s.
 Each size query includes a size feature name, a comparison operator, and a value.
 The size features that can be queried are limited to `width`, `height`, `inline-size`, `block-size`, `aspect-ratio`, and `orientation`.
 The boolean syntax and logic combining one or more `<size-query>`s is the same as for [`@media`](/en-US/docs/Web/CSS/@media) size feature queries.